-I was recently visiting a facility on a hot day.
-While I was there the staff came around with a box of popsicles for the residents.
+I was recently visiting a memory care facility on a hot day.
+While I was there the staff came around with a box of popsicles for the dementia care residents.
 The staff member approached each resident, reached into the box and handed them a popsicle.
 What a nice relief from the heat, and the residents appreciated it.

 What I saw was a missed opportunity.
 Rather than simply handing each resident whatever came out of the box, why not offer them a choice of two flavors and let them choose?
 Or ask them if they would like a popsicle or a glass of water.
 The question isn't so important, the fact that the person with dementia is given a choice is what matters.
 By having a choice they feel empowered and in control.
 It costs so little but can make a huge difference.